-Training Package: SIR Retail Service Training PS RTO: Category: 90490 - Trustees B - Board Develo of the Roman Catholic Church for the Diocese of Parramatta ped Course Unit Value: 2 Units Preliminary Course 2 Units HSC Course Duration: 2 years Qualification: SIR30216 Certific ate III in Retail Contributes to the ATAR: Yes Work Placement engaging the cu organisational ex offerings.
-These i and judgment is reflects the role of individuals who have the primary responsibility of ustomer, maintaining daily store operations and delivering on pectations.
-They have sound knowledge of product and service ndividuals possess a range of well-developed skills where discretion required.
-They work with some independence under limited an individuals working at this level are responsible for supervising Course Description & Content: other team memb pathway to work supermarkets, de Individuals with t e individuals working at this level are responsible for supervising bers and monitoring day-to-day workplace operations.
-It provides a in a diverse range of retail settings including specialty retailers, partment stores and quick service restaurants. his qualification are able to perform roles such as frontline sales her service representative, shop assistant, retail supervisor, team sales assistant.
-Units Include: SIRXCEG001 Engage the customer SIRXCOM002 Work effectively in a team SIRXWHS002 Contribute to workplace health and safety SIRXRSK001 Identify and respond to security risks SIRXSLS001 Sell to the retail customer SIRXSLS002 Follow point of sale procedures SIRXIND001 Work effectively in a service environment SIRRMER001 Produce visual merchandise displays SIRXPDK001 Advise on products and services SIRXCEG002 Assist with customer difficulties SIRXCEG003 Build customer relationships and loyalty SIRRRTF001 Balance and secure point-of-sale terminal SIRRINV001 Receive and handle retail stock SIRXIND002 Organise and maintain the store environment Eligibility for Qualification: Cost: will be eligible for unit of competen partial completion the das fulfilling the requirements for all the units in the 240 hour course Certificate III in Retail Services.
-Students achieving at least one cy will be eligible for an AQF Statement of Attainment showing of their qualification. \$75 is added to school fees for this course for consumables.
+Retail Services NATIONALLY RECOGNISED TRAINING Training Package: SIR Retail Services RTO: 90490 - Trustees of the Roman Catholic Church for the Diocese of Parramatta Category: B - Board Developed Course 2 Units Preliminary Course Unit Value: 2 Units HSC Course Duration: 2 years Qualification: SIR30216 Certificate III in Retail Contributes to the ATAR: Yes 70 hours Work Placement This qualification reflects the role of individuals who have the primary responsibility of engaging the customer, maintaining daily store operations and delivering on organisational expectations.
+They have sound knowledge of product and service offerings.
+These individuals possess a range of well-developed skills where discretion and judgement is required.
+They work with some independence under limited Course Description & supervision.
+Some individuals working at this level are responsible for supervising other team members and monitoring day-to-day workplace operations.
+It provides a Content: pathway to work in a diverse range of retail settings including specialty retailers, supermarkets, department stores and quick service restaurants.
+Individuals with this qualification are able to perform roles such as frontline sales assistant, customer service representative, shop assistant, retail supervisor, team leader and senior sales assistant.
+Units Include: SIRXCEG001 Engage the customer SIRXCOM002 Work effectively in a team SIRXWHS002 Contribute to workplace health and safety SIRXRSK001 Identify and respond to security risks SIRXSLS001 Sell to the retail customer SIRXSLS002 Follow point of sale procedures SIRXIND001 Work effectively in a service environment SIRRMER001 Produce visual merchandise displays SIRXPDK001 Advise on products and services SIRXCEG002 Assist with customer difficulties SIRXCEG003 Build customer relationships and loyalty SIRRRTF001 Balance and secure point-of-sale terminal

+SIRRINV001 Receive and handle retail stock SIRXIND002 Organise and maintain the store environment Eligibility for Qualification: Students assessed as fulfilling the requirements for all the units in the 240 hour course will be eligible for Certificate III in Retail Services .
+Students achieving at least one unit of competency will be eligible for an AQF Statement of Attainment showing partial completion of their qualification.
+Cost: An annual fee of \$ 375 is added to school fees for this course for consumables.